ArchiUkr/TestUfoSimulator/README.md

 The machine works according to the principle:

--if the number is divisible by 3, "Marco" is displayed.
+- if the number is divisible by 3, "Marco" is displayed.

--if the number is divisible by 5, "Polo" is displayed.
+- if the number is divisible by 5, "Polo" is displayed.

 - if number is divisible by 3 and 5, "MarkoPolo" is displayed at the same time.

--If a number is not divisible by 3 and 5 it stays the same.
+- If a number is not divisible by 3 and 5 it stays the same.

--If the number is greater than 100 or equal to 0 then the machine is not working.
+- If the number is greater than 100 or equal to 0 then the machine is not working.

 ![photo_2023-02-24_02-40-50](https://user-images.githubusercontent.com/122678486/221056294-0a674eb5-edc8-49ac-83d7-f2b4632d0cb3.jpg)